apache/flink/docs/apis/streaming_guide.md

 </div>
 </div>

 If this constructor is used, the user needs to make sure to set the broker(s) with the "metadata.broker.list" property.
-Also the serializer configuration should be left default, the serialization should be set via SerializationSchema.
+Also the serializer configuration should be left default, and the serialization should be set via SerializationSchema.

-More about Kafka can be found [here](https://kafka.apache.org/documentation.html).
+The Apache Kafka official documentation can be found [here](https://kafka.apache.org/documentation.html).

 [Back to top](#top)